 In her doctoral research, Laura uses a mixed methods approach that draws on her experience in both the natural and social sciences.
 She combines qualitative interviews with quantitative analysis of survey and climate data.
 She was awarded funding through the Natural Environment Research Council (NERC) doctoral studentship.

 Laura is passionate about improving equity in research and academia and has advised on initiatives across the University of Oxford.
 She is developing the School's Code of Conduct for ethical and anti-racist fieldwork and worked to diversify and decolonise a Master's course curriculum.
 In her own research, Laura prioritises non-hierarchical collaboration and reciprocity with research partners from the Global South.

-Laura holds an MSc in Environment and Development (Distinction) from the London School of Economics and was awarded the Best Dissertation Prize for her work on the gendered impacts of climate shocks on farmers in Tanzania.
+Laura holds an MSc in Environment and Development (Distinction) from the London School of Economics.
+She was awarded the Best Dissertation Prize for her econometric analysis of the gendered impacts of climate shocks on farmers in Tanzania.
 She also holds a BSc Biology (First Class) from Durham University.
-Before embarking on her PhD, Laura was a Senior Associate consultant at PwC, working on land use, international development and green finance.

 Prior to her DPhil, Laura was a Senior Associate sustainability and international development consultant at PwC.
 She worked on land use, gender and development, and green finance projects across policy and private sectors.